 Keep away from Acid Loving Plants

-Remeber that some plants like acidic soils, Camellias, Azaleas, Rhododendrons are some.
+Remember that some plants like acidic soils, Camellias, Azaleas, Rhododendrons, Citrus Trees are some.
 So no lime for these please.

 The only substitute we know of is wood ash it will raise the ph of the soil, however you again need to monitor application test ph and apply at intervals